loosenthedark/strikeforce/README.md

 * jQuery + CSS fix for animating custom `#nav-toggler` icon (incorporating [Font Awesome](https://fontawesome.com) icons found in [this video tutorial](https://www.youtube.com/watch?v=g7v4BB9IMRw))

-* Code used to create custom football hexagon pattern loader element adapted from [this loading animation tutorial](https://codemyui.com/soccer-ball-hexagon-pattern-loader/)
+* Code used to create custom football hexagon pattern `.loader` element adapted from [this loading animation tutorial](https://codemyui.com/soccer-ball-hexagon-pattern-loader/)

+* Advice on how to combine the JS `normalize()` and `replace()` methods to remove accentuated characters' diacritics enabling API calls to return scorers with accentuated characters in their names received from the top answer to [this Stack Overflow query](https://stackoverflow.com/questions/990904/remove-accents-diacritics-in-a-string-in-javascript)